wellington36/intermediate-statistics-problems/README.md

 #12 | -  | -  | -  | ❌
 #13 | -  | -  | -  | ❌

-obs: _There may be a repeated problem between the files because they are from different places but have similar references._
+obs: _There may be duplicated problems between the files because they are from different places but have similar references._